 - Flammable Liquids and Gases: “Tanker trucks” transport flammable liquids and gases as well as poisonous and hazardous materials.
 Due to the danger involved, there are regulations concerning the transport of these substances.
 Negligence during loading may cause liquids to “slosh”, affecting the balance of the truck.
 Additionally, if a truck accident damages the tanker, victims may suffer serious burns due to a fire or corrosive chemicals.

-Tractor-Trailer Accident Attorneys Serving Clients in Macon and Statewide
+Tractor-Trailer Accident Attorneys Serving Clients in Macon and Atlanta

 When an accident occurs due to unsecured cargo, other motorists harmed in the truck wreck need legal representation immediately.
 There must be a full and thorough investigation into the cause of the crash to gather crucial evidence.
 This is essential to holding the truck driver, trucking company and anyone else fully responsible to injured victims.
 A seasoned truck injury attorney with experience litigating in court can help you stand up to the trucking company and its insurance carrier.